Dentaly.org is reader-supported. When you buy via the links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Chewy, sticky foods like caramel, taffy, and gum can stick on and around the braces and spacers.

-• Hard foods that need more strength while chewing, like nuts, corn on the cob, and raw hard fruits can lead to breaking of the wires in your braces.
+• Hard foods that need more strength while chewing, like nuts, corn on the cob, and raw hard fruits can lead to the breaking of the wires in your braces.
 If you’re still on spacers, chewing hard foods can cause quite a bit of pain as well.

 • If you eat something that’s exceptionally high in sugar and starch, it can cause plaque to accumulate around spacers and braces, increasing chances for decay.

 This last reason is also why your orthodontist will advise you to continue a proper brushing routine once you get spacers or braces put in.
-It will not only help prevent staining and decay, but also make sure food particles don’t get stuck in the new space that spacers create.
-However, you may want to stay away from flossing between the teeth that have spacers.
-To be sure, ask your dentist.
+It will not only help prevent staining and decay but also make sure food particles don’t get stuck in the new space that spacers create.

 What should I do if separators for braces fall out?